NickvanOort/codestyle/docs/abstract_code.md

         return self.fig

 # Usage - this demonstrates how abstract the code has become
+# we dont need to specify
+# ax.set_title("Loyalty Score per Author") etc somewhere deep in the class,
+# and keep on rewriting and rewriting our class.
+# we just make a new instance of our settings, because it was
+# to be expected that we need a title for every plot!
 time_plot_settings = ColoredPlotSettings(
     title="Trends Over Time",
     xlabel="Date",